The sharp bits 🔪

 Floating-point precision

-In Dynamiqs, all arrays are represented by default with single-precision floating-point numbers (float32
+In Dynamiqs, all objects are represented by default with single-precision floating-point numbers (float32

 or complex64